drarnakarick/machine_learning_coursera/Machine_Learning_Stanford.md

 T = the task of playing checkers.
 P = the probability that the program will win the next game.
 In general, any machine learning problem can be assigned to one of two broad classifications: Supervised learning and Unsupervised learning.

+## Supervised Learrning ##

+E.g. Housing Prices.
+Given a set of past data, a basic algorithm night just extrapolate two parameters of data using linear fitting (regression fitting).
+If there are external factors that influence the data, then the function to fit may be quite complicated.
+A different algorithm may model the function with a higher order polynomial.
+Basically this is a **regression problem**.

+Another example might be breast cancer tumour data.
+Assume you have data of both malignant and benign tumours, where both classes have a range of tumour sizes.
+Can you determine the probability of malignant or benign based on size?
+This is ** classification problem**.
+Binomial-looking datasets may actually be based on N > 2 classes.
+This becomes more difficult.
+More parameters (e.g include age) is likely to help an algorithm separate the classes.
+Many or an infinite number of attributes (parameters) is often what you need to develop a good algorithm.
+In astronomy, much of our data analysis can be separated into regression or classification.

+Question: Scenario 1: You have a large inventory of identical items, you want to know how many items will sell over the next three months.
+Scenario 2: You'd like software to ezamine individual customer accounts,  and decide if each has been hacked/compromised.
+S! is a regression problem, S2 is a classification problem (.e bimary states)

+**Summary:**
+Supervised learning problems are categorized into "regression" and "classification" problems.
+In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+In a classification problem, we are instead trying to predict results in a discrete output.
+In other words, we are trying to map input variables into discrete categories.

+Example 1: Given data about the size of houses on the real estate market, try to predict their price.
+Price as a function of size is a continuous output, so this is a regression problem.
+We could turn this example into a classification problem by instead making our output about whether the house "sells for more or less than the asking price."
+Here we are classifying the houses based on price into two discrete categories.

+Example 2: (a) Regression - Given a picture of a person, we have to predict their age on the basis of the given picture (b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

+## Unsupervised Learrning ##